jatoad/react/react.md

 - **uncontrolled components**
     - input's values maintained and managed by the DOM
+    - less featureful but cane be easier to implement
     - to access the values of the formfield, we use Refs in the constructor and add the ref to the input
         - eg. this.inputName = React.createRef (); (in the constructor)
         - ref={this.inputName}

+## hooks
+- allows state to be used without using class components
+- useState adds state to the functional components
+- useEffect replaces lifecycle methods
+### using hooks with arrays and objects with useState()
+- an array passed to the setter overwrites he old one
+- do **not** update state directly or use functions such as push or pop
+- use the spread operator to copy an array when adding an item and the filter method to remove one
+- an object passed to the setter function overwrites the old one, so spread (...name) old values before adding new ones
+- pass a function with the previous state to the setter function if new state depends on the previous state
+### the useEffect hook
+- replaces the lifecycle methods
+- can be called everytime the function is rendered
+- can be called at specific time
+    - eg. when a count changes **useEffect(() => {function}, [count])**
+    - the count in the square brackets [] tells the function when it is to be called
+- this can also be used to mimic the ComponentWillUnmount() bu using clearInterval(interval) in a return statement